 - How receptor function and signalling, cognitive function and behaviour are affected by changes in membrane lipid composition.

-- Magnetic resonance imaging of brain pathology in patients with chronic diseases.
+- Magnetic resonance imaging of brain pathology in patients with drug resistance epilepsy.

-- Placental fatty acid receptor and transporter protein function and dysfunction in pregnancy and foetal development.
+- Placental fatty acid receptor and transporter protein function and dysfunction in pregnancy complicated with diabetes and foetal development.

 - The effect of saturated and unsaturated fatty acids on the insulin action of hypothalamic neurons.